Faith in Action, Protecting and Creating Vibrant, Healthy Communities

 Participants gained skills and capacity to identify community health needs.
 They received training in messaging and storytelling and developing leadership in others.
 Most of the participants had never attended city council meetings or spoken in public.
 They are now teaching and training other residents, meeting with public officials to share their experiences, expertise and crafting their own solutions.

-The Essential Ingredient for Success: Trust & Effective Messaging and Communication
+The Essential Ingredient for Success: Trust & Effective

 An essential ingredient to the success of this project was close partnerships with trusted community institutions where residents were already engaged such as churches and schools.
 This provided a safe space for community participation and developing effective communication skills.
 When community members were able to effectively communicate their concerns, they motivated and engaged others in their solutions.
 The project opened up policy conversations on stable, affordable housing and improved household income.
 The echoing of their concerns in the public discourse made participants feel heard, empowered.
 The skills they gained through the project training efforts were invaluable to this success.